LAZY GARDENING TIPS TO HELP YOU BE MORE EFFICIENT

 That means less time spent on back-breaking garden chores, and more time spent harvesting the fruits (and veggies!) of your labor.

-Here are my top favorite lazy gardening strategies to help you get more out of your garden with less work.
+Here are my favorite strategies for getting more out of your garden with minimal effort.

 I’m a fan of the no-dig garden bed and have used this layering method to start new beds as well as replenish existing ones.
 It’s extremely effective and you can plant in a no-dig garden bed right away.